-If you would like to join or help, please contact the STEM committee chairs Anne-Marie, Dave and Tasha: runnymedestemcommittee@gmail.com.
+If you would like to join or help, please contact the STEM committee chairs RunnymedeSTEMcommittee@gmail.com.

-- Fun, in-class math activities for kindergarten students
+• Fun, in-class math activities ‘Angry Birds’ for kindergarten students

-- The Amazing MATH Race for students in grades 1-4
+• The Amazing MATH Race June event for students in grades 4 and 5

 STEM Activities During the Month of June

 June is usually a busy month for Runnymede students, with hands-on STEM learning going on inside and outside the classroom.
-Here’s what you might expect in a normal year:
+Here’s what you might expect!

 Junior and senior students will be participating in a variety of STEM Enrichment programming at Runnymede.
 In the past these events have included Future Goals: Hockey Scholar STEM Learning sessions and University of Toronto Engineering Outreach programs.